 Interest Rates and Quantitative Easing Explained

-As we all know, COVID-19 restrictions brought the global economy to a grinding hault, and as a result of decaying trade and commerce, many businesses' cash flows also slowed.
-Reducing interest rates in 2021 therefore puts more cash into the economy by making it easier and less expensive for the Australian Government, businesses and everyday households to borrow and invest money.
+As we all know, COVID-19 restrictions brought the global economy to a grinding halt, and as a result of decaying trade and commerce, many businesses' cash flows also slowed.
+Reducing interest rates in 2021, therefore, puts more cash into the economy by making it easier and less expensive for the Australian Government, businesses and everyday households to borrow and invest money.

 Provided the Government effectively manage this situation over the long haul, the economy can theoretically be kickstarted without the negative impacts of stagflation (where the economy isn’t growing but prices are going up) or hyperinflation (where prices suddenly and sharply increase).

 Every month, the Reserve Bank of Australia announces where the “cash rate” will sit.
-Put simply, the cash rate is the interest rate at which the RBA loans money to the “big banks”.
+Simply put, the cash rate is the interest rate at which the RBA loans money to the “big banks”.
 The big banks then pass a similar interest rate down to consumers.

 Read More: Fixing Debt: Is There a Problem?